versity/scoutfs-scripts/benchmarks/README.md

 >
 > The benchmarks described in this document are destructive to data/metadata previously written to devices.
 DO NOT RUN ON PRODUCTION SYSTEMS WITHOUT EXTREME CAUTION AND BACKUPS OF IMPORTANT DATA.
 >
-> Versity is not responsible for data loss due to running these benchmarks improperly.
+> Versity is not responsible for data loss due to running these benchmarks improperly or without appropriate considerations for data.

 ## FIO I/O Benchmarks ##